The Football Factory (film)

-The Football Factory is a 2004 British sports drama film written by AJ Lovell and directed by Nick Love and starring Danny Dyer, Tamer Hassan, Frank Harper, Roland Manookian, Neil Maskell and Dudley Sutton.
-The film is loosely based on the novel of the same name by John King and the first foray into filmmaking by video game producers Rockstar Games (creators of games such as the Grand Theft Auto series, among others), credited as executive producers.
+The Football Factory is a 2004 sports drama film written by AJ Lovell and directed by Nick Love and starring Danny Dyer, Tamer Hassan, Frank Harper, Roland Manookian, Neil Maskell and Dudley Sutton.
+The film is loosely based on the novel of the same name by John King and the first foray into filmmaking by video game producers Rockstar Games (publishers of games such as the Grand Theft Auto series, among others), credited as executive producers.
 The film was released in the United Kingdom on 14 May 2004.

-In 2004, Chelsea F.C. football supporters' fanzine cfcuk produced a special edition, titled cfcuk - The Football Factory to coincide with the release of the film.

 Plot

-Tommy Johnson (Danny Dyer) is a member of a violent Chelsea hooligan firm.
-His friends and fellow hooligans include Tommy's best friend Rod King (Neil Maskell), the hot-tempered Billy Bright (Frank Harper), and impulsive younger members Zeberdee (Roland Manookian) and Raf (Calum MacNab).
-Tommy spends his days drinking, using drugs, womanising and fighting, much to the disappointment of his grandfather Bill Farrell (Dudley Sutton), a pensioner and veteran who plans to move to Australia with his best friend Albert (John Junkin).
+Tommy Johnson is a member of a violent Chelsea hooligan firm.
+His friends and fellow hooligans include Tommy's best friend Rod King, the hot-tempered Billy Bright, and impulsive younger members Zeberdee and Raf.
+Tommy spends his days drinking, using drugs, womanising and fighting, much to the disappointment of his grandfather Bill Farrell, a pensioner and veteran who plans to move to Australia with his best friend Albert.

 Tommy has an epiphany about his lifestyle during a fight with the Tottenham hooligan firm.
 Tommy, Billy and Rod are arrested for assaulting two Stoke City fans whilst travelling to an away match.
 These actions draw the fury of Harris (Tony Denham), the leader of the Chelsea firm, whose attempts to keep order are thwarted by Billy's aggressive outbursts.

-Rod begins a relationship with Tamara (Sophie Linfield), the court clerk at their arraignment, and she pressures him to skip his weekend meets.
-Zeberdee and his friend Raff accidentally burgle Billy's house and are forced to stand in his living room, whilst Billy's children throw darts at them.
-Billy deals with his increasing loneliness after he overhears Harris discussing his irrelevance.
-Bill's plan to retire to Australia are postponed when Albert dies the night before they are to leave.
+Tommy, Billy and Rod have to attend court in order to answer for their behaviour.
+Rod begins a relationship with Tamara, the court clerk present at their court hearing, and she pressures him to skip his weekend meets.
+Zeberdee and his friend Raff accidentally burgle Billy's house and are forced to stand in his living room, whilst Billy's children throw darts at them as punishment, with one of the children kicking Zeberdee in his loins.
+Billy deals with his increasing loneliness after he overhears Harris discussing his irrelevance and unreliability.
+Bill's plan to retire to Australia are postponed, when Albert dies the night before they are to leave.